checkiamsiam/random-user-api-assignment-/README.md

 - address
 - photoUrl

-## I Was perform CRUD operations on the .json file using Express and the file system module.
+## I was perform CRUD operations on the .json file using Express and the file system module.
 I was required to use the following endpoints to perform the operation:

 ### GET /user/random A random user